 4.1 Application of Balance Receivables Purchase Terms.
 The Balance Receivables Purchase Terms apply to Vendor’s sale, and Balance’s purchase, of Receivables (as that term is defined in the Balance Receivables Purchase Terms) owed by Buyers, with respect to transactions facilitated by Marketplace Provider.

 4.2 Initiation of Receivables Purchase Process.
-The following events will constitute an irrevocable request by Vendor that Balance purchase a Receivable underlying a transaction with a Buyer: (a) Vendor makes the request directly; (b) Marketplace Provider makes the request on Vendor’s behalf; or (c) the Buyer requests extended payment terms with respect to a transaction with Vendor via Marketplace Provider.
+The following events will constitute a request by Vendor that Balance purchase a Receivable underlying a transaction with a Buyer: (a) Vendor makes the request directly; (b) Marketplace Provider makes the request on Vendor’s behalf; or (c) the Buyer requests extended payment terms with respect to a transaction with Vendor via Marketplace Provider.